Chapter Two

 Gavin shook his head.
 “No—the ones with the white stuff.
 In the blue box.”

-“Oreos,” Fable said, pulling it out from the bag and handing him two.
+“Oreos,” Fable said, pulling them out from the bag and handing him two.

 “Yes, Oreos.”